your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 Even in those perceptible regions, appearances can be deceptive.
 Initially, many of the Outer Planes appear hospitable and familiar to natives of the Material Plane.
 But the landscape can change at the whims of the powerful forces that live on the Outer Planes.
 The desires of the mighty forces that dwell on these planes can remake them completely, effectively erasing and rebuilding existence itself to better fulfill their own needs.

 Distance is a virtually meaningless concept on the Outer Planes.
 The perceptible regions of the planes often seem quite small, but they can also stretch on to what seems like infinity.
-It might be possible to take a guided tour of the Nine Hells, from the first layer to the ninth, in a single day—if the powers of the Hells desire it.
+It might be possible to take a guided tour of the Nine Hells, from the first layer to the ninth, in a single day — if the powers of the Hells desire it.
 Or it could take weeks for travelers to make a grueling trek across a single layer.

 The most well-known Outer Planes are a group of sixteen planes that correspond to the eight alignments (excluding neutrality) and the shades of distinction between them.